EA5SW/SW-MMDVMHost/README.md

 Last section are remote control: [CONTROL]
-You control if is active when ONOFF=1 or deactivate when ONOFF=0 SHUT=99998 are Shutdown TG to transmit to shutdown the Pi REBO=99999 are Reboot TG to transmit to shutdown the Pi Only the Owner  callsign are allowed to TX into those TG to activate functions.
+You control if is active when ONOFF=1 or deactivate when ONOFF=0 SHUT=99998 are Shutdown TG to transmit to shutdown the Pi REBO=99999 are Reboot TG to transmit to reboot the Pi Only the Owner  callsign are allowed to TX into those TG to activate functions.

 Thanks to the effort of: